- This event has passed.

 English, University of Oklahoma

 Joseph Mansky is an Assistant Professor of English at the University of Oklahoma.
 He received his Ph.D. in English from the University of California, Berkeley in 2018, and then spent a year as a Visiting Assistant Professor of Literature at Bard College.
 In addition to Seeds of Sedition, he is working on a literary history of early English republicanism.
-Both projects put literature in conversation with early modern social and political history.
-He has published articles in the journals PMLA, Renaissance Drama, Shakespeare Quarterly, and Milton Studies, and his work is forthcoming in ELH.
-His research has been supported by the Renaissance Society of America, the Folger Shakespeare Library, the Huntington Library, and the Center for British Studies at UC Berkeley.
+He has published articles in the journals ELH, PMLA, Renaissance Drama, Shakespeare Quarterly, and Milton Studies, and his work is forthcoming in the Papers of the Bibliographical Society of America.